1. Policy declaration

 5.2 Participants are responsible for ensuring that they have read and understood the Code and its requirements.
 Claims that the participant breached the Code due to inexperience or ignorance must be disregarded.

-5.3 Failure to adhere to the Code may be handled as per the Fit and Proper Fellow Policy or the Academic Misconduct Policy.
+5.3 Failure to adhere to the Code may be handled as per the Member Code of Conduct or the Academic Misconduct Policy.

 6. Code of Conduct